GlacioHack/xdem/doc/source/uncertainty.md

 )
 ```

-The most common explanatory variables are:
+The most common explanatory variables are the terrain slope, terrain curvature, quality of stereo-correlation and

-> - the terrain slope and terrain curvature (see {ref}`terrain-attributes`) that can explain a large part of the terrain-related variability in measurement error,
+> - the terrain slope and terrain curvature (see {ref}`terrain-attributes`) that can explain a large part of the terrain-related variability in error,
 > - the quality of stereo-correlation that can explain a large part of the measurement error of DEMs generated by stereophotogrammetry,
 > - the interferometric coherence that can explain a large part of the measurement error of DEMs generated by [InSAR](https://en.wikipedia.org/wiki/Interferometric_synthetic-aperture_radar).